Fun is an Antidote to Fall Stress

-- Decorating.
+1. Decorating.
 Make or purchase inexpensive Halloween characters and put them up around the house for fun.
 For the rest of the fall season, use pinecones, colorful leaves, pumpkins, and acorns to decorate.
 Make the decorating sessions family, creative playtime.
 Don’t forget to have fun decorating your yard.
 Don’t forget to post your fun projects online.

-- Cooking.
-For Halloween, bake frightening cookies in the shapes of vampires, ghosts or other creepy characters.
+2. Cooking.
+For Halloween, bake frightening cookies in the shapes of vampires, ghosts, or other creepy characters.
 The family can ice them and have a contest for decorating the scariest cookie.
 Also, consider making your own apple cider or cinnamon rolls to celebrate the season.
 Post your yummy treats online to inspire other people to have some fun.

-- Clothing.
-Design or purchase adorable Halloween shirts to wear.
+3. Clothing.
+Fall clothing changes the way you feel.
 Try new hats and coats this season to welcome the colder weather.
 Try some playful, bright colors and some colorful plaids.
 Donate the old clothing to a local charity shop.

-- Seasonal crafts.
+6. Seasonal crafts.
 There are many great seasonal arts and craft projects that the whole family can try.
-Older kids can try knitting a scarf for colder weather.
+Older kids can try knitting or crocheting a scarf for colder weather.
 You and your family can take online painting and drawing courses.
 Younger kids can make candle holders out of painted, carved out gourds and small pumpkins.